adamzaharin/covid19-prediction/README.md

 efforts attempted by the governments were jeopardised, thus, predisposing to the wide spread of virus and lost of lives.
 ## Data Source
-The dataset used for this project is sourced from the MoH-Malaysia/covid19-public repository, providing official data on the COVID-19 epidemic in Malaysia.
+The dataset used for this project is sourced from the https://github.com/MoH-Malaysia/covid19-public, providing official data on the COVID-19 epidemic in Malaysia.
 ## Project Workflow

 ## Architecture